simplyCoders/dockerql/README.md

 * Paranmeters:

-{name} is an arbitrary name you choose to represent the registry.
+{registryName} is an arbitrary name you choose to represent the registry.
 The name must be unique in the config file.
-{namespcae} is sometimes called "hostname" by the GCR docs.
-It must be one of gcr.io, us.gcr.io, eu.gcr.io, or asia.gcr.io.
+{namespcae} optional parameter.
+It is sometime called "organization", either the user name, or a name of one of the organizations in dockerhub the user is a memeber of.
 {jsonkey} is a gcp service account with permissions Project Browser, Storage Object Viewer on the GCS bucket for the container registry (bucket name: artifacts.<your-project>.appspot.com).

 ## Running inside Kubernetes